 - Any package you choose or any season you plan, it will be good if you have spare days.
 As mentioned earlier, weather changes may affect flight schedules.

-Here is a list of the equipment that you will need to carry for a comfortable hike.
+Here is a list of the equipment that you will need to carry for a comfortable hike during your trekking in Nepal in December.
 However, it is not advised to carry a bag heavier than 7 kilograms.
-This is only to make it easier for hike.
+This is only to make it easier for a hike.